ticofab/blog/content/projects/academic-research/index.md

 showInMenu: false
 ---

-My time in college, studying Telecommunication Engineerin at the University of Rome "Tor Vergata", resulted in some interesting research in the networking field.
+My time in college, studying Telecommunication Engineering at the University of Rome "Tor Vergata", resulted in some interesting research in the networking field.
 I was especially interested in topology matters.
 The actual shape of the Internet - what does it look like?
 What kind of properties does a network grown without supervision have?
 What are its pitfalls?
 Can we do anything to improve it?